Wondering whether the Ethereum Merge will impact your tax bill?

 and increase transaction times.
 Among other changes, the migration will change Ethereum from a Proof of Work (PoW) to a Proof of Stake (PoS) blockchain. gas fees

-Proof of Work uses the computational power of miners to secure and validate the blockchain’s network, while Proof of Stake requires ‘stakers’ to commit their crypto tokens to secure and validate the blockchain’s network.
+Proof of Work uses the computational power of miners to secure and validate the blockchain’s network, while Proof of Stake requires ‘stakers’ to lock up their cryptocurrency to secure and validate transactions on the blockchain’s network.

 Prior to the official Merge event, the Ethereum network deployed the Beacon Chain, which allows validators to stake their Ethereum and earn rewards.
 However, staked Ethereum and associated rewards could

-not be transferred or withdrawn until The Merge was complete.
+not be transferred or withdrawn until the Shapella upgrade in April 2023.
 Is the Ethereum Merge a taxable event?